 This is where newer photographers fail, as well.

 This human is smarter than the camera.
 This human knows to expose properly, using three specific functions: aperture, shutter speed, and ISO.
-With some quick math, I can identify what settings to set the camera to so that all skin tones can look their best.
+With some quick math, I can identify what settings to set the camera to so that all skin tones can look their best on their wedding day.

 If the light is even, soft, diffused, and flat, then anyone can take a photograph almost everywhere.
 Your toddler or drunk uncle will be able to steal your phone and take some beautifully evenly balanced photographs.